dxdc/homebridge-blinds/README.md

 If an object is used for the configuration, `http_method`, `max_http_attempts`, and `retry_delay` are ignored, and these values must be instead specified directly inside the object. `success_codes` are still used globally.

+### Blinds position
+---

+The plugin emulates the blinds position (it saves it in a variable) using an understanding of how long the blinds take to move and the relative position, but it can be used with `position_url` for realtime feedback.

-### Sending specific position to the blinds
+#### Sending specific (exact) position

 For `up_url` and `down_url`, the variable `%%POS%%` can be included in the URL, which will be replaced with the desired target before the URL is requested.
 For example, use of `http://1.2.3.4/window/up?pos=%%POS%%` would be modified to `http://1.2.3.4/window/up?pos=100` if the position 100 was requested.
 This is useful for cases where blinds offer the ability to directly specify the value.

 When `%%POS%%` is used, note that `stop_url` will not be sent.
-Because the blinds can receive a specific position, that there is no need to send an additional stop command.
+(Because the blinds can receive a specific position, that there is no need to send an additional stop command.)

-### Receiving specific position from the blinds
+#### Receiving specific position

 `position_url` is optional, but must report the current state of the blinds as an integer (0-100) via a simple GET request.
 Headers or other methods specified in `http_method` are ignored.
 Optionally, this response can also be in JSON format, e.g. `{"current_position": 40}`.
 JSON keys are filtered to look for a **single** numeric response, but the JSON handling is not very robust and will cause unexpected results if multiple numeric keys are present.